-Formerly: AH 252 and AH 255 Prerequisite(s): PHE 250 Category: E2 Units: 1
+Formerly: AH 252 and AH 255 Prerequisite(s): PHE 250

-PHE 344 - Educational Methods for Allied Health Practitioners
+Category: E2 Units: 1

-Provides an overview of theoretical concepts of learning, teaching, planning, implementing, and evaluating education experiences for individuals in various settings and at different stages in the life cycle.
+PHE 344 - Educational Methods for Allied Health Practitioners various settings and at different stages in the life cycle.
 Emphasizes the development of lesson plans, usage of audiovisual aids, and application of educational methods in practical settings.